ChrisVifzack/ChrisVifzack.github.io/_posts/2023-05-04-jected-rivals.md

 I worked ~2 years as a full-time gameplay programmer on this game—using [Unreal Engine](https://www.unrealengine.com/) and C++ with [JetBrains' Rider](https://www.jetbrains.com/rider/) as IDE and [Perforce](https://www.perforce.com/products/helix-core) for version control.

 As a programmer, I am first and foremost a problem solver.
-I enjoy diving deep into complex technical problems to find elegant and simple solutions that fit well with existing systems and overall software design.
+I enjoy diving deep into complex technical problems to find elegant solutions that fit well with existing systems and overall software design.
 My work principle is to always maintain a clean codebase, refactor if necessary, and keep the project well-structured.

 For Jected Rivals, I was primarily responsible for:
 - 3C (Character, Controls, Camera):